 Printing workshops information and supplies

-Wooden blocks - These are available from The Indian Block Print Co. or have a look on Etsy where you can buy direct from Indian makers.
+Wooden blocks - Try the Indian Block Print Co. or have a look on Etsy where you can buy direct from Indian makers.

-Printing mat - You need something with a dense foam material and there are specific mats to buy online from The Indian Block Print Co.
-However, an old yoga mat (at least 4mm thick) usually works just as well.
+Printing mat - You need something with a bit of 'give', such as an old yoga mat (at least 4mm thick) or folded towel usually works just as well.

-Fabric blanks - The choice of fabric is up to you but you’ll need to check if your paint is suitable for natural or synthetic fabrics.
+Fabric blanks - We sell fabric blanks from our studio.
+If you want to buy some fabric, you’ll need to check if your paint is suitable for natural or synthetic fabrics.
 Generally, choose something that is a light colour, flat, with a close weave and not coated with anything.
 Some paint colours will not show up on dark fabrics.
 You’ll need to wash and iron the fabric before you start printing.

 Practice fabric - a cheap cotton or calico, or an old bedsheet.